drewgiffin/student-stress-level-classifier/readme.md

-# Student Habits and Stress Prediction Analysis
+# Student Stress Level Classifier

 A machine learning project that examines the habits of students with the goal of gaining insight into how their daily routines may affect their stress levels.
 Habits such as studying, extracurricular involvement, sleep, socialization, and physical activity, as well as performance indicators like GPA, are analyzed to understand their correlation with stress.